Fiona-T/world-happiness-data/README.md

 -   Files and code were added to the staging area in Gitpod using the command `git add .` and commited using `git commit -m "commit message"`.
 -   Commited changes were then pushed to GitHub using the `git push` command.
 ### Deployment to Heroku
-The following steps show how to deploy the application to [Heroku](https://www.heroku.com/) so that the application can be ran in the mock terminal:
+The following steps show how to deploy the application to [Heroku](https://www.heroku.com/) so that the application can be run in the mock terminal:
 >Do the following in the Gitpod workspace:
-1. Go through the .py file(s) and check that every `input` has `\n`, for new line, at the end of the text inside the input.
-If not there, add now.
-This needs to be added due to a quirk in the software that creates the mock terminal, if the new line isn't added then the `input` will not appear in the mock terminal.
+1. Go through the .py file(s) and check that every `input` has `\n`, for new line, at the end of the text inside the `input`, adding `\n` if not already there.
+This needs to be added due to a quirk in the software that creates the mock terminal: if the new line isn't added then the `input` will not appear in the mock terminal.
 2. In the terminal type in the command: `pip3 freeze > requirements.txt`.
 This updates the requirements.txt file with the dependencies that were installed during development.
 Heroku will use this file to install the requirements when creating the application on Heroku.
-3. Then add, commit and push these changes to GitHub using `git add <filename>` then `git commit -m "message"` then `git push`
+3. Then add, commit and push these changes to GitHub using `git add <filename>` then `git commit -m "message"` then `git push`.
+Make sure all changes are added and commited in GitPod and pushed to GitHub before going to the next step.
 >Do the following in Heroku:
 4. In [Heroku](https://www.heroku.com/):
     - if you don't have an account, then set one up: Click the Sign up button in the header, fill out the form and Click Create Free Account when done.
 You will receive an email, click the link to confirm.
 Then you will be brought to page called SET YOUR PASSWORD.
 Enter password, click SET PASSWORD AND LOG IN.
 Will then show welcome page, click on CLICK HERE TO PROCEED, then click Accept to accept the terms of service.
 Then click on "Create new app"